Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 ## [`Models`](./models)
 * [`inceptionNet.py`](./models/inceptionNet.py): CNN model used for the classification task on *COVID-19 Radiography Database*.
 We first loaded the inceptionV3 model with imagenet weights and added more layers at the top.
-We did not freeze any layer, so during training the preloaded weights from Imagenet are be updated;
+We did not freeze any layer, so during training the preloaded weights from Imagenet are updated.
-* [`inceptionV3MCD.py`](./models/inceptionV3MCD.py): modified version of InceptionV3 implemented in Keras in which dropout is added after each layer.
-The rate of the dropout layer can be passed as parameter;
+* [`inceptionV3MCD.py`](./models/inceptionV3MCD.py): modified version of InceptionV3 implemented in Keras in which dropout is added after each convolutional layer.
-* [`inceptionNetMCD.py`](./models/inceptionNetMCD.py): Monte Carlo Dropout inceptionNet.
-The main difference are the following: the inceptionNetV3MCD is used and dropout layers are added after every layer.
+* [`inceptionNetMCD.py`](./models/inceptionNetMCD.py): Monte Carlo Dropout inceptionNet using the inceptionNetV3MCD class.
 * [`covidGAN.py`](./models/covidGAN.py):  Generative Adversial Network to generate synthetic COVID-19 x-rays samples  from the *COVID-19 Radiography Database* database.
 The loss is defined as
   <p align="center">
     <img src="https://raw.githubusercontent.com/Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/main/images/covidGAN_loss.png" width="600">